 What am I voting on?

-To see what's on the ballot where you live, follow the link of the county you live in and enter your address on the local board of elections' website:
+To see what's on the ballot where you live, follow this link and enter your address

 Who can I report voter intimidation to?

 • The Election Protection Hotline: 1-866-OUR-VOTE or 1-888-VE-Y-VOTA (en Español)

 • The U.S. Department of Justice Voting Rights Hotline: 800-253-3931; TTY line 877-267-8971